ParkerICI/flow-analysis-tutorial/README.md

 It is important to note that barcoding only addresses variability that is due to staining differences.
 It does **not** account for variation due to instrument setup or sensitivity (you need to use [normalization](#normalization) for that)

+In this dataset samples for each tissue where barcoded together.
+Each barcoded file contains 14 samples from the C57BL/6 strain, 3 from the Balb/c, and 3 from the 129S1/S (as evidenced by the file names after debarcoding)

-Assuming the FCS file *BM_cells.fcs* is located in the directory *Science Data*, and the barcode key defines 20 barcoded populations (1-20), the following directories and output files will be created at the end of the debarcoding process:
+Assuming the FCS file *BM_cells_normalized_beadsremoved.fcs* is located in the `normed` directory, the following directories and output files will be created at the end of the debarcoding process:

 ```
 Science Data